ghoshaljayant/esp_32_vendor/README.md

 # esp_32_vendor

-Platform for vendors to develop and extend the esp-idf projects.
+Extension of esp32 project development ecosystem.

 Supports:
-1. Automate flashing of multiple esp devices using provided scripts.
+1. Automate flashing of more than one esp devices.
 2. Override esp-idf example projects by customized projects.
 3. do-no-touch code policy on esp-idf example projects.
 4. simplified way of defining a multi device project using targets.